AmirHamzah123/purflux-scraper/README.md

 3️⃣ View the Extracted Data
-After the script completes execution, you can find the extracted product details in:
+After the script completes execution, you can find the extracted product details in: output.json

-output.json
-This file contains all the scraped product details in JSON format.
+-This file contains all the scraped product details in JSON format.

 ---